FilledStacks/testsweets/packages/testsweets/README.md

 class MyApp extends StatelessWidget {
   @override
   Widget build(BuildContext context) {
+     // 2.
+Wrap the MaterialApp with TestSweetsOverlayView
+     //    and add the projectId you get when you created a new project in Testsweets app
     return TestSweetsOverlayView(

-       // 2.
-Inside MaterialApp add TestSweetsOverlayView to the builder
-       //    with the projectId you get when you created a new project in Testsweets app
       projectId: 'fGuFgPNXDnu56FEoe8Rn',
       child: MaterialApp(
         title: 'Flutter Demo',